 Or perhaps we think because we are working full-time, we can afford these little luxuries like a supermarket butternut squash soup recipe; but what if the malignancy that comes with it leaves you cash strapped?

 This page was last updated by Dr Bernard Preston on 8th November, 2021.

 Trying to combine a participation in the race to end waste, and finding more food for our worms and hens has taken me into some places that I would normally choose to avoid.

-At first I considered feeding it to our dogs, because they love our butternut, but the packet was bulging under pressure and was over long past its sell by date.
+At first I considered feeding it to our dogs, because they love our butternut, but the packet was bulging under pressure and was long past its sell by date.
 It went to the worms who are less concerned about such niceties.

 And I thought to check the ingredients and was utterly shocked; equally sobering was the price.